Information Design in Optimal Auctions: Asymmetric information structures

 \subsection{The seller-worst case}

-In this section, we show that the optimal symmetric seller-worst information structure in Theorem \ref{result_seller} remains the unique optimal seller-worst information structure, even if the information designer can choose an asymmetric information structure.
-We first document the existence of the solution to problem \eqref{info2} when $\alpha =0$.
-The proof is similar to the proof of Lemma \ref{existence} and omitted.
+In this section, we show that the optimal symmetric seller-worst information structure in Theorem \ref{result_seller} remains the unique optimal solution, even if the information designer can choose an asymmetric information structure.
+We first document the existence of the solution to problem \eqref{info2} when $\alpha =0$; see Lemma \ref{existence2}.
+The proof is similar to the proof of Lemma \ref{existence} and is therefore omitted.

 \begin{lemma} For the problem in \eqref{info2} with $\alpha =0$, an optimal solution exists. \end{lemma}